How to keep remote employees engaged in 2022

 1. Encourage flexible working practices to meet deadlines

-Your remote workforce may be made up of an international group of employees of all ages, who work different time zones.
+Your remote workforce may be made up of an international group of employees of all ages, who work in different time zones.
 These employees have their own optimum ways of working.

 There's no one-size-fits-all approach to how your people should work.
 Check in with what works for them.
 Set clear expectations and make sure you regularly check in to make sure they're not struggling.